bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch on Github.
+- [x] Submit via Codegrade by pushing commits to your `main` branch on Github.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [x] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [x] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are stored on the server while JWTs are stored either on the client or on the server.
+Sessions are stored in a table in the db, whereas JWTs are transferred via cookies or front-end in and out of local storage.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+Bcrypt performs unilateral hashing to ensure passwords cannot be reverse engineered from hash back to plain passwords.
+It has added security features such as salting, specifying hash rounds, and creating unique hashes even if 2 passwords submitted by different users were identical.
 3. How are unit tests different from integration and end-to-end testing?
+Unit tests are meant to be very modular.
+E2E tests and integration tests are testing UI/UX, component rendering, and sometimes API communication.
+Unit tests are purely meant to test specific functionality.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+TDD pushes us to think in terms of function and not in terms of syntax or using the fanciest new tricks.
+When doing TDD you think about the end goal of a function, write the tests to enforce that result, and then write out your function to produce the desired result.
+Having tests to automate the flow of checking endpoints greatly reduces development time.